sdesabbata/r-for-geographic-data-science/docs/104-table-operations.md

 ## Exercise 104.1

 Extend the *"Exploring deprivation indices in Leicester"* document to include the code necessary to solve the questions below.
-Use the full list of variable names from the 2011 UK Census used to generate the 2011 OAC thatcan be found in the file `2011_OAC_Raw_uVariables_Lookup.csv` to indetify which columns to use to complete the tasks.
+Use the full list of variable names from the 2011 UK Census used to generate the 2011 OAC that can be found in the file `2011_OAC_Raw_uVariables_Lookup.csv` to indetify which columns to use to complete the tasks.

 **Question 104.1.1:** Write a piece of code using the pipe operator and the `dplyr` library to generate a table showing the percentage of EU citizens over total population, calculated grouping OAs by the related decile of the Index of Multiple Deprivations, but only accounting for areas classified as Cosmopolitans or Ethnicity Central or Multicultural Metropolitans.